-The AD7858/AD7858L contains 14 on-chip registers which can be accessed via the serial interface.
+The AD7853/AD7853L contains fourteen on-chip registers which can be accessed via the serial interface.
 In the majority of applications it will not be necessary to access all of these registers.
-Here the CLKIN signal is applied directly after power-on; the CLKIN signal must be present to allow the part to perform a calibration.
-This automatic calibration will be completed approximately 32 ms after the AD7858 has powered up (4 MHz CLK).
+Figure 38 outlines a flowchart of the sequence which is used to configure the AD7853/AD7853L as a Read-Only ADC.
+In this case there is no writing to the on-chip registers and only the conversion result data is read from the part.
+Interface Mode 1 cannot be used in this case as it is necessary to write to the control register to set Interface Mode 1.
+Here the CLKIN signal is applied directly after power-on, the CLKIN signal must be present to allow the part to perform a calibration.
+This automatic calibration will be completed approximately 32 ms after the AD7853 has powered up (4 MHz CLK).